MihRazvan/Autark/README.md

 ---

-Built for the PL Genesis hackathon and continued here as an actively iterated solo project.
+Built for the PL Genesis hackathon.